-Not many individuals are aware of what this could mean and what problems may arise from it.
-However, there are three main types of fetal arrhythmias that may be detected, and it’s important to know what they mean and what can be done to help a baby during pregnancy.
+During pregnancy, there must be a number of tests done to ensure the baby and mother are safe.
+Unfortunately, there are certain problems that can come up during testing, such as an irregular fetal heartbeat.
+A concerned expecting parent may not know what an irregular heartbeat could mean and what problems may arise from it.
+There are three main types of fetal arrhythmias that may be detected, and it’s important to know what they mean and what can be done to help the baby during pregnancy.

 The Types of Irregular Heartbeats

 The three main types of arrhythmia are as follows:

 - Bradyarrhythmia is when the fetal heart rate goes slower than normal.

 - Tachyarrhythmia is when the fetal heart rate goes faster than normal.

 - Ectopic rhythm is when the heart rate sounds as though it is skipping beats or there are extra beats.

 Typically, the heart rate of a fetus is supposed to sit anywhere between 120 and 160 beats per minute.
 While it is rare, irregular heartbeat does occur.
 Many times, something simple causes arrhythmia, such as the pregnant mother’s caffeine intake.
 However, arrhythmia should always be treated seriously.